Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/New-AzureRmVMConfig.md

 ```

 ### -Zone
-Specifies the zone list for the virtual machine.
+Specifies the availability zone list for the virtual machine.
+The allowed values are dependend on the capabilities of the region.
+Allowed values will normally be 1,2,3.

 ```yaml
 Type: System.String[]